dinushas/CypressTest/README.md

 ========================================================================

 How to run cypress

-Go to command prompt and enter - npx cypress open
+Go to command prompt type and enter - npx cypress open